wdanilo/haskell-logger/README.md

 ```haskell
 main = print $ (runBaseLogger (Lvl, Msg) . runWriterLoggerT) test
 ```
-As a result we get tuple, which first element is the functions return value, while the second is list of all Log messages.
+As a result we get tuple, whose first element is the function's return value, while the second is list of all Log messages.
 For now the log message is not very friendly nested-tuple structure, but it will change in the next versions of the library.
 To be clear, the single log looks like this at the moment:
 ```haskell
 Log {fromLog = (Data {recBase = Lvl, recData = LevelData 0 "Debug"},(Data {recBase = Msg, recData = "a debug"},()))}
 ```

-WiterLogger should work as fast as just `WriterT` monad transformer with `Dlist` used for logs gathering, because there should be no overhead introduced by the library.
+WriterLogger should work as fast as just `WriterT` monad transformer with `Dlist` used for logs gathering, because there should be no overhead introduced by the library.

 ### HandlerLogger

 `HandlerLogger` allows you to handle messages using handlers and log formatters.
-At last we will see something usefull as a logging library!
+At last we will see something useful as a logging library!
 To start, let's look at a simple example:

 ```haskell
 import System.Log.Simple